-The Board is authorized to increase or decrease the total number of directors within the limitations prescribed by the Company's Second Amended and Restated Bylaws.
-The Second Amended and Restated Certificate of Incorporation of CompoSecure, Inc. (the "Charter") divides the Board into three classes with staggered three-year terms.
+The Company's Charter divides the Board into three classes with staggered three-year terms.
 Seven directors are currently serving on the Board.

-At the Annual Meeting, stockholders will be asked to elect two Class I directors to serve for a three-year term expiring at the annual meeting of stockholders in 2025.
-The Class I nominees, whose term of office will expire at the annual meeting in 2025 if reelected, are Jonathan C. Wilk and Jane J. Thompson.
-If Mr. Wilk and Ms. Thompson are reelected as Class I directors at the Annual Meeting pursuant to this proposal, then the Board will continue to consist of seven directors.
+At the Annual Meeting, stockholders will be asked to elect two Class II directors to serve for a three-year term expiring at the annual meeting of stockholders in 2026.
+The Class II nominees, whose term of office will expire at the annual meeting in 2026 if reelected, are Michele Logan and Brian F. Hughes.
+If Ms. Logan and Mr. Hughes are reelected as Class II directors at the Annual Meeting pursuant to this proposal, then the Board will continue to consist of seven directors.

-The Board has nominated Mr. Wilk and Ms. Thompson upon the recommendation of our Nominating and Corporate Governance Committee.
-Proxies solicited by or on behalf of the Board will, unless otherwise directed, be voted to elect Mr. Wilk and Ms. Thompson.
-Mr. Wilk and Ms. Thompson have each indicated a willingness to continue to serve for the term to which they have been nominated, if elected.
+The Board has nominated Ms. Logan and Mr. Hughes upon the recommendation of our Nominating and Corporate Governance Committee.
+Proxies solicited by or on behalf of the Board will, unless otherwise directed, be voted to elect Ms. Logan and Mr. Hughes.
+Ms. Logan and Mr. Hughes have each indicated a willingness to continue to serve for the term to which they have been nominated, if elected.
 In case any nominee is not a candidate at the Annual Meeting, the proxies named in the enclosed form of proxy intend to vote in favor of the remaining nominee and to vote for a substitute nominee in their discretion in such class, as they shall determine.
-Set forth below is certain information about each of Mr. Wilk and Ms. Thompson, including their age, principal occupation and business experience for at least the past five years and the names of other publicly held companies on whose boards they serve or have served during the past five years.
+Set forth below is certain information about each of Ms. Logan and Mr. Hughes, including their age, principal occupation and business experience for at least the past five years and the names of other publicly held companies on whose boards they serve or have served during the past five years.
 There are no family relationships among any of the individuals who serve as our directors or executive officers.

-$\frac{\text{NOMINEES FOR CLASS I DIRECTOR TO SERVE A THREE YEAR TERM EXPIRING AT THE 2025}{\text{ANNUAL MEETING}}$
+NOMINEES FOR CLASS II DIRECTOR TO SERVE A THREE-YEAR TERM EXPIRING AT THE 2026 ANNUAL MEETING